tungsten-ai/docs/docs/index.md

 </p>

-Tungsten is an open-sourced, developer-frendly tool for building, sharing, testing, and deploying your ML models.
+Tungsten is an open-sourced, developer-frendly tool for building, sharing, testing, and deploying ML models.

 The key features are: